Marketplace or Third-Party Apps

 The Google Service Team (GST) has received reports that previously installed but not approved Marketplace add-ons have stopped working and are no longer available for install.
 These Marketplace add-ons had not undergone a formal review process but were allowed to continue working for those users who installed them prior to 2020.
 They were not available for new installs on campus.
 Unfortunately Google has closed the loophole on these “unapproved” apps and they no longer function in this state.

 We recognize the inconvenience and disruption to business processes this has caused some units.
 While we knew Google had been working to improve how Marketplace add-ons are managed and secured, we were not given any notice by Google that add-ons in this particular state would cease to function as Marketplace administration changed.
 We are not the only institution impacted by this change.

 The GST is reviewing some of the more popular add-ons and working to identify potential replacements that may have already been approved for use.
 For those that are not already approved, they will need to go through the formal review process, which focuses primarily on the scope of permissions requested.
 While most of the impacted add-ons are already in the review queue, reviews take time to complete and even then, we can’t guarantee that the add-on will be allowed for install in our domain.
 In the interim, we encourage you to review the currently approved add-ons in our domain for a possible alternative solution.
 We appreciate your patience as we work through these issues.

-Support for third-party apps
+Request & Support for Marketplace apps

-The NC State Help Desk provides only limited support for third-party apps.
+The NC State Help Desk provides only limited support for Marketplace apps.
 Users accept the risk for installing and using these apps.
 Often the best support option is visiting the app’s website or searching Google’s support pages.